void-linux/void-packages/Manual.md

-A development package, commonly generated as a subpackage, shall only contain files required for development, that is, headers, static libraries, shared library symlinks, pkg-config files, API documentation or any other script that is only useful when developping for the target software.
+A development package, commonly generated as a subpackage, shall only contain files required for development, that is, headers, static libraries, shared library symlinks, pkg-config files, API documentation or any other script that is only useful when developing for the target software.

 A development package should depend on packages that are required to link against the provided shared libraries, i.e if `libfoo` provides the